symfony/symfony-docs/create_framework/11-http-kernel.rst

 ``HttpKernelInterface`` is so powerful.
 Its default implementation, ``HttpKernel``, gives you access to a lot of cool features, ready to be used out of the box, with no efforts.
-And because HttpKernel is actually the code that powers the Symfony2 and Silex frameworks, you have the best of both
+And because HttpKernel is actually the code that powers the Symfony and Silex frameworks, you have the best of both
 worlds: a custom framework, tailored to your needs, but based on a rock-solid and well maintained low-level architecture that has been proven to work for many websites; a code that has been audited for security issues and that has